More conversions generally mean more money for your business.

-Conversion rate optimization is the process of (form completions, add to cart, content download, link click) on your website.
+Conversion rate optimization is the process of increasing the percentage of users who perform a desired action (form completions, add to cart, content download, link click) on your website.
 At its core, CRO is about optimizing every element on your website to align with visitor needs and expectations.
 It’s about optimizing the website experience.

 With this in mind, we want to offer a modified approach: Visitor-first CRO.